 • A silent auction

-Where: The meetings begin at 7:00 PM in Room 1A of the Benjamin Franklin Place, 101 Centrepointe Drive, Ottawa.
+The meetings begin at 7:00 PM in Room 1A of the Benjamin Franklin Place, 101 Centrepointe Drive, Ottawa.
 There is a half-hour “meet and greet” beforehand.
 Adequate parking on-site.
+Due to COVID-19, meetings take place on Zoom at 7:00 PM.
+Members are emailed a meeting invite prior to the date of the meeting.

 All are welcome; feel free to drop in and give it a try without obligation!